PowerDNS/pdns/pdns/README-dnsdist.md

  * Practical
    * `shutdown()`: shut down dnsdist
    * quit or ^D: exit the console
+   * `webserver(address, password)`: launch a webserver with stats on that address with that password
  * ACL related:
    * `addACL(netmask)`: add to the ACL set who can use this server
    * `setACL({netmask, netmask})`: replace the ACL set with these netmasks.
 Use `setACL({})` to reset the list, meaning no one can use us